mherrmann/fbs-tutorial/README.md

 hood).

 ## Up next...
-As of June 2018, this tutorial is a work in progress.
+As of September 2018, this tutorial is a work in progress.
 Still to come:

  * Creating an installer for Ubuntu (Linux)
  * Code signing so your users don't get ugly "app is untrusted" messages